-You may appoint a successor annuitant at any time prior to the death of the annuitant.
+If you have selected the single tiered LWA option, you may appoint a successor annuitant at any time prior to the death of the annuitant.
 On the death of the annuitant, the successor annuitant will automatically become the annuitant and the contract will continue with no death benefit payable at that time.
 You may remove a previously appointed successor annuitant at any time.
+On the death of the annuitant: